13 Top-Rated Things to Do in San Pedro, Belize

 There's a good reason San Pedro attracts so many travelers.
 From diving tours to the Great Blue Hole and snorkeling with nurse sharks at Hol Chan Marine Reserve to sunset sailings and day trips to islands like Caye Caulker and Half Moon Caye, San Pedro has many attractions that make it a great launching pad for an incredible eco-friendly adventure.
 You can spend your day relaxing on a hammock or choose from a number of water activities, from parasailing to kayaking.

 During the high season, from November to April, the weather is pleasant, with mild-temperatures and cool breezes.
-The town boasts top-notch beachside lodgings, like Ramon's Village.
+The town boasts top-notch beachside lodgings.
 Hotels and resorts offer guests wonderful accommodations and access to activities like diving, snorkeling, fishing, and sailing.
 Ambergris Caye is located less than 40 miles from Belize City and can be reached by air and sea.
 The flight from Belize City takes just 15 minutes.
-A water taxi from Belize City takes about 75 minutes.
+A water taxi from Belize City takes about 90 minutes.

 Plan your trip to Ambergris Caye with our list of the top things to do in San Pedro, Belize.